urueedi/kazoo-provision/README.md

     - URL-Password => [your_pass] is used in GET-string of phone snom now only
     - Domainrestriction => [customer_home_domain] e.g. customer.domain.com (dyndns) only this domain will be able to consume provision if putin
     - Phone Admin Password => [your_pass] access password to local phone
-    - Zoiper Token => [zoipertoken] This is used for autoprovision with smartphone with zoiper(use: oem.zoiper.com)
+    - Zoiper Token => [zoiperproviderid] This is used for autoprovision with soft- and smartphone at (oem.zoiper.com)
     - Automatic Devicesetting => enable to allow this autoprovision features on this account for all his phones
     - User devicesetting => enable to allow devicesettings in the userportal
 10. If you need plug&play support for ip-phones you need openwrt from this github site.
 To add for VoIP-Phones use e.g.
    - snom:  00:04:13:*:*:* http://[prov_domain]/prov/snom/settings.php?mac={mac}&pass=[PROVPASS_ACCOUT_UI]
    - mitel: 00:08:5d:*:*:* http://[prov_domain]/prov/mitel
-11. If you need Quality of Service (No chrrr in line) there is also in OpenWRT included (qos-luci) add for QoS-Settings
+11. If you need Quality of Service (No chrrr in line) there is also in OpenWRT 13.10 included (qos-luci) add for QoS-Settings
    - 1. priority src=all dst=[your_mediaserver] service=all proto=udp
    - 2. priority src=[your_mediaserver] dst=all service=all proto=udp
    - 3. normal src=all dst=all service=all proto=all
+12. Cleanup remove setup.php

 This QoS implementation is a professional phone and fax solution!
 I have transmitted hundreds of fax docs with full load traffic on router and not one is failed!